tomhohenstein/tomhohenstein.github.io/_posts/2014-11-30-Learning-Markdown.md

 Now for a paragraph of text.
 I have written a few sentences of text.
 This is on a new line in my text editor, but it should be in the same paragraph.

-Text separated by an empty lines start a new paragraph.
+Text separated by an empty line will start a new paragraph.

 ```
-Text separated by an empty lines start a new paragraph.
+Text separated by an empty line will start a new paragraph.

 ```